wixplosives/stylable.io/docs/getting-started/nextjs-integration.md

 title: NextJS
 ---

-There are few steps you need to follow to integrate Stylable in to your NextJS project.
+There are a few steps you need to follow to integrate Stylable into your NextJS project.

-1. install `@stylable/webpack-plugin` as a `devDependency` in your `package.json`
+1. Install `@stylable/webpack-plugin` as a `devDependency` in your `package.json` file.
-2. Create a `next.config.js` file
+2. Create a `next.config.js` file.
-3. Exclude other CSS loaders from loading Stylable (\*.st.css) files
+3. Exclude other CSS loaders from loading Stylable (\*.st.css) files.
-4. Add the Stylable plugin to the webpack configuration
+4. Add the Stylable plugin to the webpack configuration.

 #### Example Configuration: